HHS/TANF-app/docs/Product-Strategy/Roadmap-and-Backlog.md

 ## Release 2: Early Secure Release
 Value Delivered: Allow users to securely upload data into our system, replacing a less secure way of doing so while increasing communication with the users and not increasing burden for OFA Admin staff.
-This replease will include a workflow that 8 Tribes can pilot the use of login, upload and download of files.
+This release will include a workflow for 8 Tribes to pilot the use of login, upload and download of files.
 While this type of workflow isn't our long term workflow, including it at this point delivers value to the users quicker.

 _Risks:_ The users that would be on-boarded to this process, would potentially have to learn and adjust with future releases and changes in functionality and workflow.
 Increased communication with them should help here.
 | Outcome | Status |